MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

     * **database.oracle.admin.password**
 5. After all the database credentials are entered in the Ant file, save it and run the **databases** Ant target.

 A database user is created with the name and password that are entered in the **oracle** element.
-This user has the privileges to create the MobileFirst Server tables, upgrade them and use them at run time.
+This user has the privileges to create the {{ site.data.keys.mf_server }} tables, upgrade them and use them at run time.

 ### Creating the MySQL database tables with Ant tasks
-Use Ant Tasks that are provided with MobileFirst Server installation to create the MySQL database tables.
+Use Ant Tasks that are provided with {{ site.data.keys.mf_server }} installation to create the MySQL database tables.

 To create the database tables in a database that already exists, see [Create the database tables with Ant tasks](#create-the-database-tables-with-ant-tasks).